OLYMPIC GAMES | SHOT PUT

 The story behind Saunders and The Hulk

-The female Hulk – as she likes to be called after the comic book character similarities in size and strength – emulated her compatriots Tommie Smith and John Carlos, who in Mexico 1968 raised their fists clad in black gloves to highlight racial inequality and the lack of civil rights for Black people.
-She wears a very distinctive and impactful outfit, to which she has added masks of her own Hulk design following the Covid pandemic, which required athletes to wear masks to reduce the risk of spreading the virus.
+“Hulk” – as they like to be called after the comic book character similarities in size and strength – emulated their compatriots Tommie Smith and John Carlos, who in Mexico 1968 raised their fists clad in black gloves to highlight racial inequality and the lack of civil rights for Black people.
+They wear a very distinctive and impactful outfit, to which they have added masks of their own Hulk design following the Covid pandemic, which required athletes to wear masks to reduce the risk of spreading the virus.

 “Early on, similar to the Hulk, I had a tough time differentiating between the two [Bruce Banner and monster],” Saunders explained.
 “I had a tough time controlling when the Hulk came out or when the Hulk didn’t come out.